Higher Lower Bounds from the 3SUM Conjecture

 For a comparison between the known upper and conditional lower bounds, see Figure~\ref{fig:triangle-bounds}.

-\paragraph{Output-sensitive triangle enumeration algorithms.} Another approach for enumerating triangles considers output-sensitive algorithms for triangle enumeration.
-A recent algorithm of Bj{\o}rklund, Pagh, Williams, and Zwick~\cite{BjorklundPWZ14} shows that if the matrix multiplication exponent is $\omega =2$, then listing only $t$ triangles takes $\tilde{O}(\min\{n^2 + nt^{2/3}, m^{4/3} + mt^{1/3}\})$ time.
-Notice that this runtime can be expressed as paying either $\frac{n}{t^{1/3}}$ or $\frac{m}{t^{2/3}}$ time per triangle.
+\paragraph{Output-sensitive triangle enumeration algorithms.} Another approach for enumerating triangles takes $t$ as a parameter and enumerates up to $t$ triangles, even if the graph contains more.
+The time for such algorithms has a one-time cost (depending on graph parameters such as $n$ and $m$, but not $t$), and a cost \emph{per triangle}.
+An algorithm of Bj{\o}rklund, Pagh, Williams, and Zwick~\cite{BjorklundPWZ14} shows that if the matrix multiplication exponent is $\omega =2$, then listing up to $t$ triangles takes $\tilde{O}(\min\{n^2 + nt^{2/3}, \; m^{4/3} + mt^{1/3}\})$ time.
+Notice that this runtime can be expressed as paying either a one-time cost of $n^2$ or $m^{4/3}$ and a per triangle cost of $\frac{n}{t^{1/3}}$ or $\frac{m}{t^{2/3}}$.

-We prove that, assuming the \ThreeSUM{} conjecture and assuming $\omega=2$, this per triangle cost is essentially optimal, for any graph with arboricity at least $m^{1/3}$.
+We prove that, assuming the \ThreeSUM{} conjecture and assuming $\omega=2$, this per triangle cost is essentially optimal.
 This lower bound is obtained by considering the extreme case of listing all triangles in the graph, which by Theorem~\ref{thm:triangle_lb} requires $\Omega(m\alpha^{1-o(1)})$ expected time, combined with controlling the number of triangles in the graph so that $t= \alpha^3$.
-Such a result seems to be unobtainable using \Patrascu's framework, since the corresponding graphs in his framework have arboricity at most $m^{1/3}$.
-Thus we are able to prove the following.
+Such a result seems unobtainable in \Patrascu's framework since the corresponding graphs have arboricity at most $m^{1/3}$.
+The following theorem is proved in Section~\ref{sec:triangle_lb}.